What generic transistors should I keep in my parts kit?

 Notes:

-• The maximum power dissipation assumes the transistor is attached to an ideal heatsink.
+• The maximum power dissipation metric assumes that the transistor is attached to an ideal heatsink.
 This will not be achievable for most designs.
 Instead, you should design with a wide safety margin.
-For example, the TIP41BG is rated for and ideal 62 W, a more realistic expectation is 5 to 20 W with a moderate to large heatsink.
+For example, the ideal TIP41BG is rated for 62 W, a more realistic expectation is 5 to 20 W with a moderate to large heatsink.

-• The part numbers for the listed transistors often includes a suffix.
+• The part numbers for the listed transistors often include a suffix.
 As a rule of thumb, this suffix is not important, provided the transistor is operated well within its design maximum parameters.
 However, care must be taken as the performance demands on the transistor are increased.
 Be sure to consult the datasheet for your specific transistor.
-As an example, the generic TIP41 transistor is has a VCE max of 40 V while the TIP41BG can withstand 80 V
+As an example, the generic TIP41 transistor has a VCE max of 40 V while the TIP41BG can withstand 80 V.

 No discussion about jellybean transistors would be complete without mentioning the venerable 2N2222 and the 2N3055.
 These were once the first choice for many common projects.
 You will often see these classic components mentioned in old articles.
 The 2N2222 is easy to identify as a small metal can transistor.
 Likewise, the larger 2N3055 is easy to identify.
 Today, these iconic components have fallen out of favor as the previously mentioned components can be manufactured at a lower cost.